 American Electric Power

-AEP has a mean price target of $75.5 against its current market price of $76.7, which indicates a flattish to negative movement of AEP going forward.
+AEP’s peer and the second-biggest regulated utility, Southern Company (SO), has a mean price target of $46.1 against its current market price of $44.1, which indicates a potential upside of more than 4% in a year.